 College Students setting New Year Resolutions

-As we start 2023, many of us form new resolutions hoping to improve ourselves and our lives.
+As we start 2024, many of us form new resolutions hoping to improve ourselves and our lives.
 Most of these resolutions focus on improving an aspect of our life or eliminating a bad habit.
-For me, I determine my resolutions by reflecting on the successes and challenges I have had over the past year.
+For me, I begin by reflecting on the successes and challenges I have had over the past year.
 Just as we set goals; I think it is important for the college student to set New Year Resolutions.

 PayForED has created a list of New Year’s Resolutions for College Students: